Stay safe this bonfire nightPosted

-North Wales Fire and Rescue Service is appealing to young people to avoid serious injury or even death from playing with fireworks and lighting bonfires during half-tern holidays.
+North Wales Fire and Rescue Service is appealing to young people to avoid serious injury or even death from playing with fireworks and lighting bonfires.

-With a week to go before bonfire night the fire and rescue service is urging the public of North Wales to be vigilant with fireworks and to attend an organised display.
+With less than a week to go before bonfire night the fire and rescue service is urging the public of North Wales to be vigilant with fireworks and to attend an organised display.

-“Visit our website or Facebook pages for a list of organised displays across North Wales.
+“Visit our website, Facebook or twitter pages for a list of organised displays across North Wales.

 "If you must use fireworks yourself, please follow the fireworks safety code."

 The Firework Safety Code

 - Only buy fireworks marked CE.